Management IgnitionIgnite the potential in your team

 Describe the situation

-Tell the tool who you're managing and what you're trying to achieve.
+Tell the tool who you are managing and what you are trying to achieve.
 Type it or speak it.
+Takes two minutes.

 02